DBTrenches/tsqlscheduler/README.md

 The auto-upsert logic uses the temporal table field (SysStartTime) on the Task table, and the agent job's last modified date, to determine which jobs require modification.

 Any task set to deleted (IsDeleted = 1) will have its corresponding agent job deleted by the upsert job.

+## Tracking Replica Role (AG Mode)

+Rather than query the DMV on every call to ExecuteTask (as was the behaviour in 1.0), a job runs to periodically persist the current status of each node.
+This table is then queried by ExecuteTask to see if the task should execute.
+This was done to minimise blocking caused when many concurrent tasks query this DMV.

 ## Code Style